facebookresearch/hydra/website/docs/plugins/optuna_sweeper.md

 ## EXPERIMENTAL:  Custom-Search-Space Optimization

-In the same directory, `example/custom-search-space-objective.py` implements a simple benchmark function, which needs to be minimized.
+You can find a full example in the same directory as before, where `example/custom-search-space-objective.py` implements a benchmark function to be minimized.
 The example shows the use of Optuna's [pythonic search spaces](https://optuna.readthedocs.io/en/stable/tutorial/10_key_features/002_configurations.html) in combination with Hydra.
-Part of the search space configuration is defined in config files, part of it is written in Python.
+Part of the search space configuration is defined in config files, and part of it is written in Python.

 <details><summary>Configuration of the custom-search-space-objective optimization example</summary>